Subtract Time Calculator

 Time Subtraction Mechanics

 Time uses base-60 for seconds and minutes (0-59) but base-24 for hours (0-23).
 Subtraction requires borrowing: if seconds go negative, add 60 and reduce minutes by 1.
 If minutes go negative, add 60 and reduce hours by 1.
 If hours go negative, add 24 and mark the previous day.
-This cascading borrow is why mental time math is error-prone.
+This cascading borrow is why mental time math is easy to misread.

 Common Time Subtraction Scenarios